My special offers

 Biography

-Born in Germany, Thomas Hengelbrock is a violinist, conductor, researcher and musical mediator.
-At the heart of his work is a thorough study of the musical text, the meaning and the content of musical works.
-He regularly brings to light works that were forgotten or thought lost.
-As well as performing works such as Mendelssohn's Elias, Haydn's Creation, Beethoven's Missa solemnis, Parsifal on period instruments and Cavalleria rusticana in its original version, he is particularly devoted to contemporary music.
+Born in Germany, Thomas Hengelbrock is a violinist, conductor, researcher, and musical educator.
+At the heart of his work is an in-depth exploration of the musical text, meaning and content of the works he performs.
+He is as passionate about bringing forgotten compositions to light as he is about performing great works such as Mendelssohn's Elijah, Haydn's Creation, Beethoven's Missa solemnis, Parsifal and Cavalleria rusticana on period instruments.

 Immerse in the Paris Opera universe